-A joint initiative between the United Nations in Geneva, Women at the Table and the US Mission to the UN, we recently had the pleasure of working on a bespoke software development project.
+Commissioned by the UN in Geneva, Women at the Table and the US Mission to the UN, this was a complex build with a challenging brief.
+Here we discuss the main elements of this project.

 We were approached by influential design academic, Jeremy Myerson, to design and build the first website for WORKTECH Academy.
 Here we look at some of the features of their new site.

-Creative Review is a monthly publication with an impressive reputation as the go-to place for design related news and critique.
-Read on for the details behind this build.
+Part of the Centaur Media Group chain of titles, Creative Review is a monthly publication, with an impressive reputation as the go-to place for design related news and critique.

 We recommend every project we undertake contains some aspect of ‘discovery’.
 Read on to find out more about this important part of any project we undertake at interconnect/it.